RouninMedia/DOCSS/README.md

 The **two** primary defining characteristics of SECSS are that

-i. the style author groups elements and classes by style declaration, rather than grouping style declarations by element or class; and
+1. the style author groups elements and classes by style declaration, rather than grouping style declarations by element or class; and

-ii. the stylesheet is broken down into sub-sections, such that the entire document resembles a collection of smaller, self-contained stylesheets.
+2. the stylesheet is broken down into sub-sections, such that the entire document resembles a collection of smaller, self-contained stylesheets.

 ##Before starting SECSS##